cecat/MyHASS/README.md

 # MyHASS
-Primer on (My use of) Home Assistant
+Primer on (My use of) Home Assistant.
+Mostly in index.md.